Emerging Leaders Academy

 Who is eligible to apply?

-All categories of higher education members; full-or part-time/contingent faculty, education support professionals (ESP), academic (non/instructional) professionals, and graduate assistants as long as they meet the eligibility requirements.
+All categories of NEA higher education members; full-or part-time/contingent faculty, Education Support Professionals (ESPs), academic (non/instructional) professionals, and graduate assistants as long as they meet the eligibility requirements.

 What are the eligibility requirements?

-- Candidates should have an interest in becoming more active and show leadership potential and commitment to building a strong local union/association.
+- Candidates should have an interest in becoming activists through demonstrated leadership potential and a commitment to building a strong local union/association.

-- Candidates must be open to new experiences, be committed to being respectful of their classmates and trainers, and be willing to participate in the sessions in good faith and be willing to complete all ELA assignments during and between sessions.
+- Candidates must be open to new experiences, be committed to being respectful of their classmates and trainers, participate in the sessions in good faith and complete all ELA assignments during and between scheduled sessions.

 - Candidates must embrace ELA’s philosophy of inclusivity and understand that they will be working with classmates from all sectors of higher education membership.

-- Candidates must believe in their state and local associations, the importance of collective action, and the right of employees to organize and participate in unions.
+- Candidates must be actively involved in their state and local associations, understand the importance of collective action, and the right of employees to organize and participate in unions.
 We are looking for energetic candidates who will most likely contribute to the long-term growth and development of their unions/associations.

 - Candidates must commit to attend and participate in all of the sessions and all of the segments of each session of ELA.

-- Candidates must be willing to identify a local or state mentor prior to the first training session that will support them throughout the year long program.
-Please note that the NEA will support you in identifying a mentor if needed.
+- Candidates must identify a local or state mentor/coach prior to the first training session that will support them throughout the year-long program.
+Please note that the NEA will assist you in identifying a mentor/coach if needed.

 What happens if I cannot attend all three sessions?

-We must understand that personal and professional emergencies can arise, but participants must make every effort to attend all three sessions.
+We understand that personal and professional emergencies can arise, but participants must make every effort to attend all three sessions.
 Nominees who are selected must complete the entire first session in order to attend the two subsequent sessions.
 If an emergency arises, ELA participants commit to notifying the NEA Higher Education Program as soon as possible.
+Missing of sessions may result in not successfully completing this program.

 What happens after the ELA sessions are completed?

-ELA graduates must apply academy learnings and skills to the work of their local unions/associations by working on committees, running for association offices, and contributing to the long-term growth and development of their unions/associations.
+ELA graduates must apply academy learnings and skills to the work of their local unions/associations by working on committees, running for association offices, and demonstrate activism by contributing to the long-term growth and development of their unions/associations.

 How do I apply?
 I am interested.

-Once you complete the application packet, submit it to Phadra L. Williams, ELA coordinator via e-mail at email@example.com or fax at (202) 822-7624.
-You can also submit your packet directly to:
+Once you complete the application packet, submit it to Cara A. Elmore, ELA coordinator, via e-mail at email@example.com.
+You will receive a confirmation email from Cara once your application is received.

 Once we receive your application packet, you will be notified if you are selected for an interview.
-Members selected for the program will be contacted in July.
+Members selected for the program will be contacted in late May.
 All interviews will be conducted virtually.